Indulge your love of peppermint oil with these 30 plus uses for peppermint in hair, beauty, and health.

 - Peppermint oil can provide temporary relief to a toothache.
 Dilute 2 drops with a mild carrier oil like grapeseed oil or castor oil and dab on the painful tooth.

 Peppermint Oil Uses for Hair

-- Peppermint oil’s anti-fungal, antioxidant, antiseptic, antimicrobial and antibacterial properties, makes it a great treatment for hair loss related issues such as bald spots and thinning areas.
+- Peppermint oil’s anti-fungal, antioxidant, antiseptic, antimicrobial, and antibacterial properties, make it a great treatment for hair loss-related issues such as bald spots and thinning areas.

 - Peppermint oil can alleviate scalp issues like dandruff and inflammation.
-You can add a few drops to your regular moisturising shampoo and deep conditioner for instant relief.
+You can add a few drops to your regular moisturizing shampoo and deep conditioner for instant relief.

 - Add a few drops to your hair spray for use after braiding and installing a weave to help relieve itching.
 You can find a simple recipe at DIY Anti-Itch Braid Spray.

 For the best carrier oils to combine with for effective hair care and recipes, read The Proven Science Behind Peppermint Oil for Hair Loss Issues.

 Peppermint Oil Uses for Cooking